The Council will do all we can to respect your privacy and to protect the personal information we acquire when you use our services.

 There are a number of legal reasons why we need to collect and use your personal information.
 Generally, we collect and use personal information when:

-For further information on retention of records, please view the Council's Retention Policy page.
+For further information on retention of records, please view the Records management page.

 We’ll only collect and use personal information if we need it to deliver a service or meet a requirement such as processing Council Tax billing.
 If we use your information for other reasons such as for performance reporting and analysis, we’ll always keep your personal identifying details anonymous unless you’ve agreed that your personal details can be included.
 Where your information is no longer needed it will be destroyed in line with the Councils retention and disposal policies.